amocha579/portfolio-annamokk/docs/assignments/assignment2.md

 3) Local Business Partnerships

 Like Uber Eats, Kickstart will partner with local businesses in order to be able to provide discounts, rewards, and freebies to users who participate in events and challenges.
-Free food is often a big motivator for students and the younger generation, so I see this as a significant incentive for users.
+Local stores will benefit by an increase in customers, and free/discounted food is often a big motivator for students and the younger generation, so I see this as a significant incentive for users as well.

 4) Local Events and Meetups